The Quality of the Nation’s Groundwater: Progress on a National Survey

 The U.S. Geological Survey is near the midpoint of a complex undertaking to survey the quality of the nation’s largest drinking-water resource.
-From 2012 – 2023, the USGS is assessing groundwater throughout the country through extensive sampling.
-The latest results from five regional aquifers have become available today.

 About half of the nation’s population relies on groundwater for drinking water.
 As the nation’s population grows, the need for high-quality drinking-water supplies becomes even more urgent.

 The USGS has identified 68 principal aquifers, or regionally extensive aquifers that can be used as a source of drinking water, across the country.
 Groundwater pumped from these aquifers provides nearly 50 percent of the nation’s drinking water.
 Twenty of these principal aquifers account for about 75 percent of the nation’s groundwater pumped for public supply and 85 percent of the groundwater pumped for domestic supply.
 These 20 principal aquifers are being intensively evaluated by the USGS National Water-Quality Assessment Project between 2012 and 2021.
 Summary results for eleven principal aquifers are now available online at the links below.

 “The National Water-Quality Assessment Project is critical in helping resource managers understand how contaminants are introduced into the environment.
 This knowledge helps them make informed decisions about how to manage the nation’s water resources,” said Don Cline, USGS Associate Director for Water.
 “Understanding the quality of our water is critical in sustaining this resource for generations to come.”